wanyingkang/MITgcm-for-icy-ocean-worlds/README.md

 # MITgcm-for-icy-ocean-worlds
 This code modify MITgcm to simulate icy ocean world.
-The MITgcm version this code is developed upon can be downloaded from https://github.com/jm-c/MITgcm/tree/deep_factor_in_Smag3D
+The MITgcm version this code is developed upon can be downloaded from https://github.com/jm-c/MITgcm/tree/deep_factor_in_Smag3D.
-There are later versions, but they may not be compatible with the code modificatio here.
+There are newer versions, but they may not be compatible with the code modificatio here.

 For people who are familiar with MITgcm, you'll only need code_now where modified source codes are stored and input_now where namelist data files are stored.
 In the input_now folder, there is a gendata.m file.
 It takes some physical parameters as input and write proper namelist data files and generate necessary input files for you.
 Please take a close look before using and make changes as needed.